 What is Ditalini Pasta?

-Find more pantry friendly recipes like this Vegetarian Noodle Soup on my Pressed For Time Mains page.
+Find more pantry friendly recipes like this Vegetarian Noodle Soup on my Easy Vegetarian Recipes page.

-How to Make Vegan and Vegetarian Noodle Soup
+Quick Guide: How to Make this Vegetarian Noodle Soup

 - First, in a soup pot saute the onion, carrot and celery, just until the veggies begin to soften.

-- Third, bring to a boil, then stir in the pasta.
+- Third, bring to a boil, then stir in the pasta and simmer.